THE “FREE” NUTRITIONAL BALANCING PROGRAM

 No vitamin D, omega-3 fatty acids, kelp or TMG for children under age 5.

-Procedures: We do not recommend coffee enemas, meditation or saunas to young children.
+Procedures: We do not recommend coffee enemas, saunas or the pushing down exercise for young children.
 However, babies and children can use a single reddish heat lamp on their abdomen and back for between 15 and 45 minutes daily.
 Children less than about 5 are best with about 15-20 minutes of the reddish heat lamp therapy.
-Over age 5 or 6, increase the time with the lamp to 30 minutes.
-Over age 9 or 10, increase to 45 minutes.
+Over age 5 or 6, increase the time with the lamp to 20-30 minutes.
+Over age 9 or 10, increase to 45-50 minutes.

 2. Modifications for pregnancy and lactation.
 Nutritional balancing is superb to prepare for pregnancy, and during pregnancy.
 I have never seen a problem with a nutritional balancing program in relation to its safety during pregnancy or lactation.